FirstSounds.ORG

 Q. I've read that Édouard-Léon Scott visited Abraham Lincoln in the White House in 1863 and made a phonautogram of his voice.
 Have you found this recording, and if so do you expect to play it back?

-A. There has been a lot of speculation along these lines.
-However, Discovery Channel's MythBusters reported in Episode 62 that they were unable to make a decipherable voice recording intentionally by shouting near a straw as it traced a groove on the surface of a clay pot.
+A. There has been a lot of speculation along these lines, but all experimental evidence to date suggests these accidental recordings to be highly unlikely.
+For instance, Discovery Channel's MythBusters, in Episode 62, were unable to make a decipherable voice recording intentionally by shouting near a straw as it traced a groove on the surface of a clay pot.
 On the basis of this experiment, they concluded that there was little chance of this having happened accidentally in antiquity.
 If you've seen a French-language video clip in which scientists appear to be recovering speech recorded on a prehistoric pot, it was probably Bilge Sehir's Vases Sonores (2005), intended by its maker as a piece of fiction.